sspring963/FSND-Capstone/README.md

 ### Getting Started
 -Base URL: This app can be run locally at http://127.0.0.1:5000/.
 It can be live tested at [https://fsnd-capstone-sspring963.herokuapp.com](https://fsnd-capstone-sspring963.herokuapp.com/).
--Authentication: This application requires authentication from AUTH0
+-Authentication: This application requires authentication from AUTH0.
+There are two differect roles for movie casting: Executive Producer and the Casting Assistant.
+The Executive Producer has access to all endpoints while the Casting Assistant can only GET actors and movies and cannot POST, PATCH, and DELETE actors and movies.

 ### Error Handling